theochem/chemtools/doc/intro_about.rst

 chemical language.
 ChemTools provides easy-to-use core functionality to compute fundamental descriptors of conceptual quantum chemistry, together with a flexible set of utilities allowing scientists to easily test their own discoveries.
-ChemTools is designed as a module of the `HORTON package <http://theochem.github.io/horton/>`_, but can also be used independently to post-process output files of many standard quantum chemistry programs.

 Motivated by our interests and our assessment of which portions of the conceptual quantum chemistry community are most underserved, the current version of ChemTools emphasizes on